elevien/crn-mc/README.md

-# mlmc-rdme
+# crn-mc
-A multi-level Monte Carlo scheme for the reaction diffusion master equation.
-Work in progress.
+Some tools for performing Monte Carlo simulations of chemical reaction networks in my research